Learning Category-level Last-meter Navigation from RGB Demonstrations of a Single-instance

 Second, \textbf{the explicit Score Matrix is critical for category-level generalization.} DinoScore achieves consistently higher success rates than DinoAttention on both the trained green chair and unseen chair instances.
 This performance gap highlights that the Score Matrix provides a stronger representation of the spatial relationship between the robot’s current pose and the target object.
 By explicitly modeling the spatial correlation between the current and goal views, the Score Matrix enables the policy to learn the geometric relationship from a single object instance and successfully generalize that understanding to the entire category of unseen objects.
 In contrast, the attention-based baseline struggles to capture these precise spatial relations, leading to lower success rates on unseen instances.

 Third, \textbf{purely learned policies struggle with precise termination.} We observe that neither DinoAttention nor DinoScore reliably produces the stop action consecutively, even when the robot has effectively reached a manipulation-ready pose.
 This behavior stems from noise in the demonstration data, arising from the Spot robot's inability to execute fine positional or angular adjustments, which leads to unavoidable variation in the final states.
-To address this issue, we introduce an auxiliary stopping mechanism that terminates a rollout based on the predicted bounding box and the center of mass of the segmented target object.
+To address this issue, we apply the auxiliary stopping mechanism described in Section~\ref{sec:stopping_mechanism}.
 We denote the resulting systems as DinoAttentionAux and DinoScoreAux.
 As shown in Fig.~\ref{fig:part1}, this mechanism is essential for converting the policy's navigational success into a successful task completion.